-- a) It is a Responsible Agency under the California Environmental Quality Act Guidelines, Section 15096. - b) The reorganization is being taken pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000. - c) The distinctive short form designation of the reorganization is "Hanford Reorganization No. 160". - d) The City requested annexation of one unincorporated island to proceed under Government Code Section 56375.3, with waiver of all protest proceedings.
+- a) It is a Responsible Agency under the California Environmental Quality Act Guidelines, Section 15096. - b) The reorganization is being taken pursuant to the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.

-- e) All required findings, pursuant to Government Code Section 56375.3, can be made as follows: - 1) The total annexation for each island area does not exceed 150 acres in size. - 2) The territory constitutes a reorganization containing seven separate unincorporated islands. - 3) The territory is surrounded by the City of Hanford. - 4) The territory is substantially developed or developing. - 5) The territory is not prime agricultural land. - 6) The territory will benefit by being allowed to receive municipal services from the City of Hanford. - f) The proposed annexation conforms to the adopted sphere of influence for the City of Hanford. - g) The subject territory is inhabited. - h) All property owners and registered voters within the subject territory and within a 300 foot radius were duly noticed of the public hearing - i) All of the factors required by Government Code Section 56668 have been considered by the Commission before rendering a decision. - j) The regular county assessment roll will be utilized for this annexation. - k) The affected territory will not be taxed for existing general bonded indebtedness. - 2.
-The Commission relies upon the determination by the City of Hanford that the project is Categorically Exempt from CEQA pursuant to the Categorical Exemption Class 19 for the project. - 3.
-That the Commission approve LAFCO Case No. 21-03, Hanford Reorganization No. 160 by adopting Resolution No. 22-01 and order the annexation to the City of Hanford and detachment from the Kings River Conservation District and the Excelsior-Kings River Conservation District, subject to the following conditions: - a) The Kings County Local Agency Formation Commission be designated as the conducting authority for the "Hanford Reorganization No. 160" and be authorized to proceed with legal steps necessary to complete the annexation without notice, hearing or election. - b) The City prepare a final map for recordation with an accompanying legal description that meets Board of Equalization Standards. - 4.
-The legal descriptions of the separate island areas which are for the reorganization to the City of Hanford are attached as Exhibit A, and the same areas would be removed from the Kings River Conservation District and Excelsior-Kings River Conservation District.
+- c) The distinctive short form designation of the reorganization is "Island #4 of Hanford Reorganization No. 160". - d) The City requested annexation of one unincorporated island to proceed under Government Code Section 56375.3, with waiver of all protest proceedings. - e) All required findings, pursuant to Government Code Section 56375.3, can be made as follows: - 1) The total annexation for each island area does not exceed 150 acres in size. - 2) The territory constitutes a reorganization containing one unincorporated island. - 3) The territory is surrounded by the City of Hanford. - 4) The territory is substantially developed or developing. - 5) The territory is not prime agricultural land. - 6) The territory will benefit by being allowed to receive municipal services from the City of Hanford. - f) The proposed annexation conforms to the adopted sphere of influence for the City of Hanford. - g) The subject territory is inhabited. - h) All property owners and registered voters within the subject territory and within a 300 foot radius were duly noticed of the public hearing - i) All of the factors required by Government Code Section 56668 have been considered by the Commission before rendering a decision. - j) The regular county assessment roll will be utilized for this annexation. - k) The affected territory will not be taxed for existing general bonded indebtedness. - 2.
+The Commission relies upon the determination by the City of Hanford that the project is Categorically Exempt from CEQA pursuant to the Categorical Exemption Class 19 for the project and none of the circumstances in CEQA Guidelines Section 15300.2 apply. - 3.
+That the Commission approve the island area which is included within LAFCO Case No. 23-02, Island #4 of Hanford Reorganization No. 160 by adopting Resolution No. 23-02 and order the annexation to the City of Hanford and detachment from the Kings River Conservation District and the Excelsior-Kings River Conservation District, subject to the following conditions: - a) The Kings County Local Agency Formation Commission be designated as the conducting authority for the "Island #4 of Hanford Reorganization No. 160" and be authorized to proceed with legal steps necessary to complete the annexation without notice, hearing or election. - b) The City prepare a final map for recordation with an accompanying legal description that meets Board of Equalization Standards.

-was adopted upon a motion by Commissioner, at a regular meeting held March 30, 2022, by the following

-AYES: NOES: ABSENT: ABSTAIN:

-LOCAL AGENCY FORMATION COMMISSION OF KINGS COUNTY

-Joe Neves, Chairman

-WITNESS, my hand this day of , 2022.

-Chuck Kinney, Executive Officer

-City of Hanford Kings River Conservation District Excelsior-Kings River Conservation District
+4. The legal description of the area for the reorganization to the City of Hanford are attached as Exhibit A, and the same area would be removed from the Kings River Conservation District and Excelsior-Kings River Conservation District. foregoing Resolution was adopted upon a motion by Commissioner, seconded by missioner, at a regular meeting held September 27, 2023, by the following vote: LOCAL AGENCY FORMATION COMMISSION OF KINGS COUNTY Joe Neves, Chairman WITNESS, my hand this day of, 2023.
+Chuck Kinney, Executive Officer cc: City of Hanford Kings River Conservation District Excelsior-Kings River Conservation District